Anusha6882/certificate-generator-/README.md

 | "Generate" button not working  | Ensure browser supports HTML5 Canvas and JS is enabled |
 | API errors (e.g. 429)          | LLM/AI integration is optional; this version uses static content |

+## 📘 What I Learned

+🔹 1.
+Canvas.js Fundamentals
+- Learned to draw text, images, and shapes on HTML5 canvas.
+- Built 5 certificate designs using different fonts and layouts.
+🔹 2.
+Handling User Input
+- Captured category name input using JavaScript.
+- Dynamically updated canvas content based on input.
+🔹 3.
+Live Server Usage
+- Used **Live Server** in VS Code to avoid local image loading issues.
+- Helped instantly preview changes and fix canvas rendering errors.
+🔹 4.
+Debugging Challenges
+- Faced issues like image loading errors and text misalignment.
+- Fixed them by adjusting paths, canvas dimensions, and load order.
+🔹 5.
+OpenAI Integration Attempt
+- Tried to use OpenAI API to generate creative text.
+- Faced 429 (rate limit) errors, so used fallback logic instead.
+🔹 6.
+Real-World Learning
+- Understood how frontend and AI can work together.
+- Learned how to structure projects for future scalability.

 ---
 ## ⚡ Future Enhancements